collinjennings/newSite/_posts/2016-10-31-2016-text-generation.markdown

 In this class, we'll be working with python code in this <a href="http://jupyter.org">Jupyter notebook</a> interface.
 What's great about this platform is that we can easily move between formatted text (as illustrated here), code, images, and pretty much any other type of digital object.

-We will use this notebook to produce a randomly-generated poem based on a particular poet's sytle.
+We will use this notebook to produce a randomly-generated poem based on a particular poet's style.

 ![lincolnCloud]({{site.baseurl}}/assets/wordCloud.png)
-A word cloud generated from Abraham Lincoln's *Gettysburg Address*.
-The size of the words correspond to their frequency in the speech.
+*A word cloud generated from Abraham Lincoln's *Gettysburg Address*.
+The size of the words correspond to their frequency in the speech.*

 #### How might we mathematically represent authorial choice?
 We can start by attempting to simulate the process by which particular authors make stylistic choices -- for instance, how they choose which words to use.